THE ATLAS AND YOUR HEALTH

 - Follow-up.
 We will be available to answer any of your questions and support you through the longer integration period.
 It can take up to eight weeks for your body to complete the final integration of your muscles, fascia, nerves and bones to the proper Atlas positioning.

-I hope that this information has helped you to understand the importance of your Atlas to your overall health – as well as the need for you to get yours checked.
+We hope that this information has helped you to understand the importance of your Atlas to your overall health – as well as the need for you to get yours checked.

-If you take the time to book and attend your Atlas-Sphenoid Realignment Treatment Session, I promise you a powerfully positive outcome that may be just the thing needed to help take your health to the next level.
+If you take the time to book and attend your Atlas-Sphenoid Realignment Treatment Session, We promise you a powerfully positive outcome that may be just the thing needed to help take your health to the next level.